FilRip/HookManager/README.md

 # HookManager
-Dyanmicaly replace method (managed or unmanaged/native) by another one (managed), at runtime.
+Dynamicaly replace method (managed or unmanaged/native) by another one (managed), at runtime.
 Or decorate : call a method before and after another one.

 You can also call older method (replaced) in new method/decorate method